Makode Linde and Zhala Will Host a Party Filled to the Brim with Surprises

 Videos by VICE

-It’s safe to say that it’s a good idea to follow us on Facebook if you want to come party with us.
+It’s safe to say that it’s a good idea to follow us on Facebook if you want to come party with us (or click attend here).
 Until then, watch the video below in which the party pair tell us about their amazing event in their very own words: